Toyota Tsusho Partners with Integrity Biochem to Distribute New Sustainable Bio-Based Surfactants in Key Asian Markets

 Toyota Tsusho named exclusive distributor of IBC's Tegrasurf™ and Edensurf™ lines, expanding access to high-performance bio-surfactants in major Asian markets.

-CRESSON, TX, UNITED STATES, October 22, 2024 /EINPresswire.com/ -- Toyota Tsusho America, Inc. (“Toyota Tsusho”) and Integrity Biochemicals, LLC (“IBC”) have reached an agreement, naming Toyota Tsusho as the exclusive distributor and marketer of IBC’s Tegrasurf™ and Edensurf™ lines of high-performance bio-based surfactants in key Asian markets, including China, Hong Kong, Japan, South Korea, India, the Philippines, Taiwan, Indonesia, Malaysia, Thailand, Vietnam, and Bangladesh.
+TOKYO, JAPAN, October 23, 2024 /EINPresswire.com/ -- Toyota Tsusho America, Inc. (“Toyota Tsusho”) and Integrity Biochemicals, LLC (“IBC”) have reached an agreement, naming Toyota Tsusho as the exclusive distributor and marketer of IBC’s Tegrasurf™ and Edensurf™ lines of high-performance bio-based surfactants in key Asian markets, including China, Hong Kong, Japan, South Korea, India, the Philippines, Taiwan, Indonesia, Malaysia, Thailand, Vietnam, and Bangladesh.

 The Tegrasurf™ and Edensurf™ lines significantly advance sustainable and renewable alternatives to traditional surfactants.
 These high-performing bio-based liquid and dry surfactants can be produced on an industrial scale with a significantly reduced carbon footprint compared to synthetic options.